Status

 Displays the wired network information of your player.

-Shows if the player is locked down or not (Enterprise plan only).
+It shows if the player is locked down.

-It shows if the partition that stores media files on the SD card has been encrypted or not (Enterprise plan only).
+It shows if the partition that stores the SD card’s media files has been encrypted.